bc9/bc9/README.md

 <br>
 bio:

-• antisocial digital artist +graphic designer
+• creator, designer & editor
 <br>
 • learning frontend dev, and trying to pick up some other coding knowledge for fun.